suite22/oregon-healthcare-website-retro/README.md

 * Kyle Busse, one of Lawson's attorneys in her lawsuit against the state
 * David Angeli, Portland lawyer who also represented Lawson
 * Rocky King, Head of Cover Oregon
+* Alex Pettit, the state’s top IT manager
+    - In his [resignation letter](https://s3.amazonaws.com/arc-wordpress-client-uploads/wweek/wp-content/uploads/2018/04/09132622/petitletter.pdf) to Governer Kate Brown he says, "We settled the Oracle dispute, offering the state the use of nearly all Oracle software products."
+        - So is that why they settled for ongoing services from Oracle?
+They were holding the other products hostage until they settled?
 ### State Lawyers
 * Bob Stoll, court appointed mediator
     - "Strangely, Geyer appointed Bob Stoll as mediator.
 A prominent retired lawyer who founded the Stoll Berne firm in Portland, Stoll is a seasoned attorney.
 But he has little experience as a mediator.
 What's more, he's perhaps the most prominent Democratic activist and fundraiser in the state.
 He's donated thousands of dollars to Brown over the years." ~ [OregonLive story 1](#article1)